andreaseu/esphome_modbus_weather/README.md

 ### English Version

-# ESPHome Modbus Converter Project - Elsner Elektronik Weather Station (P03/3) Integration with Home Assistant
+# ESPHome Modbus Converter Project - Elsner Elektronik Weather Station (P03/3) Integration with MQTT to Home Assistant

 This project implements a weather station using ESPHome, which communicates with an Elsner Elektronik weather sensor (P03/3) via Modbus and integrates the data into Home Assistant.